peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ### Migrating Old Experiment Data (`migrate_experiment.ps1`)

 This script provides a safe, non-destructive workflow to upgrade older, legacy experiment directories to be compatible with the current analysis pipeline.
 The original data is always preserved.
+While its primary purpose is to upgrade legacy data, it can also be interactively run on a valid, modern experiment to force a full copy-and-reprocess, which can be useful for creating a modified duplicate of an experiment.

 ### Auditing a Study (`audit_study.ps1`)